Redondela – Pontevedra

 The last available bed:

-The front of Pension Casa Maruja in the centre of the medieval city
+Pension Casa Maruja in the centre of the medieval city

-A nice spoil:
+A nice treat:

-Cerveza time on the Camino!
+Cerveza time on the Camino

 Pilgrim Chapel:

-Meeting a couple (and their dog) from the UK:
+A couple (and their dog) from the UK:

 Click here for Day 24 …